cadexproject/cadex/README.md

 Credits
 -------

-PACGlobal uses the Dash Core platform; building upon it to provide extra functionality.
+Cadex uses the Dash Core platform; building upon it to provide extra functionality.